 If you plan to advertise online, think about media channels to reach potential customers: search engine ads, website, blog advertisements, and social network platforms.
 Make sure you know what platforms and devices your target group uses.

-Here media buyers should investigate potential competitors, and get a feel of their digital media buying strategy.
+Here, media buyers should investigate potential competitors and get a feel of their digital strategy for media buying in advertising.
 Identify where your competitors advertise, whom they target, what worked, and what didn’t work for them.

 Make market research for conducting correct media planning.
 Learning from rivals’ experiences will save time and allow you to create smart advertising campaigns from the beginning.